 - REST APIs are not exposed to customers for general operations.

-- SMB does not show access time or hot and cold data graphs.
+- SMB shows hot and cold data graphs and does not show access time.
 This feature is available only for NFS data.

 - When using XCP only for file analytics purposes, an XCP catalog NFS volume or share is not required.